Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 // the output of this function will be on the console/terminal
 ```

 Let's move in a little direction that will broaden our arsenal and make creating functions fun.
-Consider this function that adds two numbers then prints a texting telling you what happened.
+Consider this function that adds two numbers and then prints a text telling you what happened.

 ```js
 function add() {